blakeziegler/Data-Analysis/README.md

 # Data-Analysis
 This repository is designed to showcase various data analysis techniques & skills using real data sets.
+Each file is named in the "BlakeZiegler_*DataTopic*_*Tool/Language*" format.

 Demonstrated Skills: